Roshan Goonetileke

-Marshal of the Air Force W. D. M. J. Roshan Goonetileke, RWP and bar, VSV, USP is a Sri Lankan senior air force officer.
+Marshal of the Air Force W. D. M. J. Roshan Goonetileke, RWP and bar, VSV, USP (born 28 February 1956), is a Sri Lankan senior air force officer.
 He was a former Governor of the Western Province of Sri Lanka.

 Born to Air Chief Marshal Harry Goonatilake, he joined the Sri Lanka Air Force along with his younger brother Shirantha Goonatilake, who was later killed in action in 1995.
 Goonatilake served as a pilot in both fixed and rotary wing aircraft, flying operational sorties and served as the commanding officer of No. 03 Maritime Squadron and No. 04 Helicopter Wing.
 His higher commands included Zonal Commander and SLAF Base commander stints, Director Operations, Deputy Chief of Staff Operations and Chief of Staff, before appointment as Commander of the Sri Lankan Air Force in 2006, serving till 2011.
 He was appointed Chief of the Defence Staff in 2009 in an acting capacity which was confirmed in 2012 and he stepped down in 2013, retiring from the Air Force.
 He was restored to active service in 2019, when he became the first to be appointed to the rank of Marshal of the Sri Lanka Air Force.